-Give any kid a big smile and then pull a quarter out of her ear; learn to do this and you'll make friends with the little people everywhere.
+Give any kid a big smile and stick your tongue out at 'em; you'll make friends with the little people everywhere.
 Where do you take it from there?
 Get them to ask you "How" anything works and you've done your job.

 You should absolutely instill fear into the children around you.
 Not terror, you savage.
 Fear.

 Make them climb higher in the tree, dunk them in water (trust me, they'll hold their breath naturally), act like a big scary monster and chase them.
 Kids need to experience intense emotions in a safe environment, but it shouldn't always feel safe for them.

 They'll do this naturally, but you can and should heighten it where possible.
 ALWAYS challenge a child to a contest.
 Could be holding your breath, could be racing to a tree, could be walking on your hands.
 Crush them the first time, then let 'em win one.